CarrCE/zerogseq/README.md

 Unzip to preferred location, here denoted ```/zerogseq-master```.

 ## Get Data
-Data is downloaded automatically by a matlab script.
+Data is downloaded automatically by a MATLAB script.
 This is the recommended approach to ensure data is in the expected locations.

 Direct access to sequencing and vibration data: https://osf.io/n6krq/